annacakes281/annas-cookbook-blog/README.md

 ### **_Post New Recipe_**

 The 'Add New Recipe' is at the bottom of the about section and is only displayed of the user is an 'admin/superuser'.
-When clicked it will take the user directly to the 'Post New Recipe' page on the admin pannel.
+When clicked it will take the user directly to the 'Post New Recipe' page on the admin panel.
 I included this as a quick and easy way to be able to add new recipes to the blog.
 This is also displayed on the 'Drinks' page with the same parameters.

 <em>With Admin Logged on</em>
 <img src="readme_images/add_new.jpg">